What is Rink Roller Hockey?

 The History of Rink Roller Hockey

-The first-ever roller skate was invented by John Merlin in 1735.
+The first-ever roller skate was invented by Joseph Merlin in 1735.
 However, these would have been unsuitable for use in roller hockey as they were quite large and bulky, with no way of turning and manoeuvring in them.

 Later on, in 1863, James Plimpton invented what were initially called "rocking skates", which are what later developed into what we currently know as quad roller skates.
 These had four wheels positioned in pairs: two at the front and two at the back (although these skates did not come with a boot; skaters would buckle their own shoe onto the plate).
 This allowed skaters to turn left and right simply by leaning in their desired direction of travel.